Staff Product Designer

 AskLeadership wants Yield to pump its content through Inbox, since Inbox carries the highest perceived value with school clients.

-ResolutionConstrained.
-Inbox carries only task-tied messages; the rest of the Yield experience lives on the Yield surface.
+ResolutionInbox carries only task-tied messages; the rest of Yield lives on its own surface.
 Channel integrity protected; partner perception preserved.

 Constrained